PatternsTechGit/PT_Angular-Materials-Side/README.md

 }
 ```

-We will create a link in toolbar.component.html.
-For toggle we will be added click event to our link as below :
+Create a link in toolbar.component.html and add a `click` event to it as below :

 ```
    <a class="sidenav-button"><i class="fas fa-bars" aria-hidden="true" (click)="inputSideNav.toggle()" > </i></a>